Another affordable mixer from Yamaha offers 16-channel, four-bus architecture, with a surprisingly good built-in effects section.

 In normal use the mixer is pretty quiet, though excessive use of channel EQ or graphic EQ at the high end inevitably brings up the background noise somewhat, as does using a very high level of internal effect return.
 In this respect, the performance is similar to other well-designed small mixers, but it pays to be aware of it and underlines the importance of paying attention to gain structure.
 I also noticed a moderate thump over the monitors when switching the phantom power on, so this is perhaps best done with the monitor level turned down.

 Despite the inevitable limitations of small-console EQ, the overall sound quality is actually very good, with negligible distortion and crosstalk, and adequate headroom.
 I was particularly impressed by the quality of the reverb effects, and even the graphic EQ sounded more musical than I'm used to hearing from budget equalisers.
 You certainly shouldn't get the feeling that you're having to work with second-class effects, as what's on offer here will blow the socks off most plug-ins!

 Yamaha have managed to include some serious features in a very attractively priced mixer which is well suited both to small-scale live sound and recording.
-Its four-buss structure makes up in part for the lack of direct outs, and with a little lateral thinking you could record up to eight tracks at a time by using all the busses, the stereo out and the pre-fade aux sends as sources while monitoring the stereo output from a soundcard via the two-track input and setting the control room monitoring source to two-track.
+Its four-bus structure makes up in part for the lack of direct outs, and with a little lateral thinking you could record up to eight tracks at a time by using all the buses, the stereo out and the pre-fade aux sends as sources while monitoring the stereo output from a soundcard via the two-track input and setting the control room monitoring source to two-track.
 To sum up, the MG16/6FX is a fine all-rounder for anyone needing a good-sounding small mixer with in-built effects and more comprehensive routing than normal on a mixer of this size.